MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 ### Step 6 — Trading costs

-I include transaction costs based on **Interactive Brokers commission levels**, applied to traded notional at each rebalance.
+I include transaction costs based on **Interactive Brokers commission levels**, applied at each rebalance.

 This prevents unrealistic performance caused by excessive trading.